 Despite how easy it is to add automated testing to your Rails application, though, I have been very unpleasantly surprised by how many projects I’ve inherited or joined where there were literally no tests written (or at best, very few) by the prior development team.
 While there is plenty of debate about how comprehensive your testing should be, it is pretty clear that at least some automated testing should exist for every application.

 As a general rule of thumb, there should be at least one high-level integration test written for each action in your controllers.
-At some point in the future, developers will most likely want to extend or modify the code, or upgrade a Ruby or Rails version, and this testing framework will provide them with a clear way of verifying that the basic functionality of the application is working.
+At some point in the future, other Rails developers will most likely want to extend or modify the code, or upgrade a Ruby or Rails version, and this testing framework will provide them with a clear way of verifying that the basic functionality of the application is working.
 An added benefit of this approach is that it provides future developers with a clear delineation of the full collection of functionality provided by the application.

 Common Mistake #8: Blocking on calls to external services